 Your product descriptions should help your visitors find exactly what they’re looking for, answer any questions they may have, and ultimately complete their purchase.
 Google measures all of this – so if you can get your visitors to spend time on your site, reading your descriptions and ultimately buying, Google is going to rank you higher on their results page.

-Go into the details of your products’ benefits, not just its features
+Go into the details of your product’s benefits, not just their features

 Be sure to write an informative, persuasive description that sells your product.